✨X-SAM

 X-SAM Framework

 Fig. 1.
-Overview of X-SAM.
-X-SAM consists of dual encoders, dual projectors, a language model, a segmentation connector, and a segmentation decoder.
-First, the dual encoders encode the image simultaneously, then project them into the same dimension as text embeddings and feed them to the language model along with tokenized text embedding for instruction-guided image understanding.
-We bridge the SAM encoded feature with a connector to the segmentation decoder.
-In addition, the <SEG> token output by the LLM is decoded by the segmentation decoder into segmentation masks.
+The Overview of X-SAM.
+X-SAM comprises dual encoders, dual projectors, a language model, a segmentation connector, and a segmentation decoder.
+The dual encoders process the image and project features to match text embedding dimensions, which are then input to the language model with tokenized text for instruction-guided understanding.
+The SAM features are connected to the segmentation decoder, which uses the LLM’s <SEG> token to generate segmentation masks.

 Benchmark Results

-Table 2.
-Comparison of Referring Segmentation.
-We compare different methods on referring segmentation benchmarks, regarding their LLM types or MLLM types.
+Tab.
+2. Comparison of Referring Segmentation.
+We evaluate methods on referring segmentation benchmarks by (M)LLMs.

 Benchmark Results